Sandip-Tmg/Tenet/README.md

-Socail Networking App for Bloggers
+Social Networking App for Bloggers